To Wear Or Not to Wear (and Is That Even the Right Question?): Ian Walker on Cycle Helmets

 I’d always recommend helmets for children, whose accidents are slow-speed falls in the absence of traffic.
 But for adults, who travel at higher speeds, often in the presence of motor vehicles, we will never have a 100% reliable answer about whether they decrease or increase risk.
 In the interests of full disclosure, I very rarely wear a helmet myself.
 What you do is your own decision.
 Just make that decision is based on your reading of the evidence rather than guesswork, that’s all I’m asking.

 And finally, having said all that, I would like to suggest that this is all the wrong question to be asking anyway.
 Nearly all of the serious danger to bicyclists comes from drivers.
 Instead of fretting about the utility of helmets after collisions happen, bicyclists should be focusing on the careless or reckless driving that causes those collisions in the first place.
 Consider burglary for a moment: I would suggest the prime responsibility for this social ill lies with the burglars who choose to perpetrate it rather than the householders who are the victims.
 I can’t help feeling bicyclists are in a very similar position when they allow themselves (ourselves!) to get drawn into this debate.”

 This entry was posted on Wednesday, October 1st, 2008 at 4:01 pm and is filed under Bicycles, Cyclists, Risk, Roads, Traffic Culture, Traffic Psychology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.